rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 Note that all sections have to be closed, or otherwise their contents would be undefined.
 Also, in order to close a section, that section has to be opened first.
-Recall that sections must have strict state transitions.
+Recall that sections have strict state transitions.

 **DEFINITION**
 The maximum (i.e. widest) scope of a section, that does not produce any kind of conflict, will be referred to as "the default scope of a section".

 Note that a generic definition of the end of a section can only define a section's default scope.
 However, additional rules can in principle still